Vyshnevskyi91/Twitter-posts-classification/README.md

 weighted avg       0.75      0.76      0.75      2897
 ![](confusion_matrix.png)
 # Summary
+We accomplished pur mission to build model that can classify Twitter posts
+By the feedback(Positive, Negative< Neutral)
 So in the result we have the best outcome for SVM
 We are using CountVectorizer(stop_words='english')
 And svm_model kernel='linear', C=1, random_state=42